 Fairy tale castles are another must see for our family.
 We loved Neuschwanstein Castle in Germany.
 We found a lovely castle in Sozopol and decided to take the kids to one afternoon.
-This castle was not historical in any way, just built by an extremely wealthy person apparently.
-Reading that they didn’t have parking we paid for a cab-not necessary, they have plenty of parking!
-We arrived and I had read the cost online was about $5/per person, but for every 2 adults a child was free and kids under a certain age were also free.
+This castle was not historical in any way, just built by an extremely wealthy person.
+Reading that they didn’t have parking, we paid for a cab-not necessary, they have plenty of parking!
+I read the cost online was about $5/per person, but for every 2 adults a child was free, and kids under a certain age were free.
 When we arrived they tried to charge us almost $120 for 10 of us, mostly children.
 I immediately told the man that was way too much, he ended up charging us only $60 which was still more than we should have been charged, but more affordable.
 Lesson learned always barter prices, we found this with the taxis as well.

 Little did we know though the actual castle part was closed and basically you are paying to see the grounds.
 The grounds are beautiful, but not worth that much.
 The kids did love seeing the swans, they looked lovely gliding across the pond.
 The grounds included a small zoo as well.
-We saw they had a wine tasting room, but didn’t venture into there as it was an extra cost.
+We saw they had a wine tasting room, but didn’t venture into there because it cost extra.
 The kiddos also enjoyed trying out the knight attire.
-While it was a family friendly activity I am not sure I would pay that much again to go.
+While it was a family friendly activity, I am not sure I would pay that much again to go.

 Nessebar The Old Town

 After the previous days activities, I needed something a little less stressful!
-We decided to drive to Nessebar to see the old ruins because we heard this quaint city was also a family friendly destination.
+We decided to drive to Nessebar to see the old ruins.
+We heard this quaint city was also a family friendly destination.
 Nessebar has a really cool vibe, it is old but trying to become modern as well.
 I loved the city because of the feel.
 I snapped several photos down alleyways because they were so idyllic.
 We enjoyed the afternoon walking the streets and seeing all the ancient ruins.
 You must walk down the boardwalk, the views are incredible.
-They have steep staircases hidden behind some restaurants to get down there.
+Hidden behind some restaurants are steep staircases.
+Once you descend the stair cases you will arrive at the boardwalk.
 I wish we could have spent more time there, but unfortunately we didn’t get out there until later.
-We could see Sunny Beach from there and it was quite crowded, personally I think Sozopol was a better family location.
+We could see Sunny Beach from there and it was quite crowded.
+Personally, I think Sozopol was a better family location.